 Other co-authors of this period, Alexander Ivanovich Shlygin, Zinovyi Aleksandrovich Iofa, Mikhail Abramovich Gerovich, and Dmitryi Sergeyevich Vargin (was killed at the front during WWII) were affiliated with Moscow Univ (but were also employed for some periods as part-time researchers in Karpov Inst).
 They are presented at this page, as well as the graduates of the Dept of electrochemistry who were not associated with any Frumkin teams later .Chugunov, Pankratov….
 Other graduates being Frumkin co-authors are listed at the pages of Karpov Inst, Inst of Physical Chemistry, or Frumkin Inst

-Mikhail Abramovich Gerovich (1906-1958) became a member of Moscow Univ staff in 1932
+Mikhail Abramovich Gerovich (1906-1958), 1931 graduate, became a member of Moscow Univ staff in 1932 after a short period of PhD student status.

-After WWII, three graduates Bagotsky, Fedorovich, Fedorova.
+three graduates Bagotsky, Fedorovich, Fedorova.
 A.D.
 Obrucheva also joined

 Natalya Borisovna Moiseyeva (1906-?) graduated from Moscow University in 1930 as inorganic chemist, and worked as analytical chemist in “Lakokraska” trust and in the Institute of Rare Metals.
 After a period of absence in Moscow because of family reasons (1933-1937) she was employed in the lab of polymerization processes in Karpov Institute.
 In 1941-1943, she evacuated to Tashkent (Uzbekistan)